-This policy will be reviewed by the named curriculum leader annually.
+This policy will be reviewed annually.
 At every review, the policy will be approved by the Governing Body and Principal.

-Any questions in relation to the policy will be dealt with by the Principal/Senior Link or curriculum leader, dependent on the nature of the enquiry.
+Any questions in relation to the policy will be dealt with by the Principal or Senior Link, dependent on the nature of the enquiry.